akaihola/darglint2/README.md

 The message template can also be specified in the configuration file as the value `message_template`.

-*darglint* is particularly useful when combined with the utility, `find`.
+*darglint2* is particularly useful when combined with the utility, `find`.
 This allows us to check all of the files in our project at once.
-For example, when eating my own dogfood (as I tend to do), I invoke *darglint* as follows:
+For example, when eating my own dogfood (as I tend to do), I invoke *darglint2* as follows:

 ```bash
 find . -name "*.py" | xargs darglint2
 ```

-Where I'm searching all files ending in ".py" recursively from the current directory, and calling *darglint* on each one in turn.
+Where I'm searching all files ending in ".py" recursively from the current directory, and calling *darglint2* on each one in turn.

 ### Ignoring Errors in a Docstring